jigx-com/jigx-docs-examples/docs/Components/form/choice-field.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-24aUnSddX6OuZIUtlEQRX-20240827-101917.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-24aUnSddX6OuZIUtlEQRX-20240827-101917.PNG" size="70" width="1240" height="2500" position="center" caption="Items per row" alt="Items per row"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-24aUnSddX6OuZIUtlEQRX-20240827-101917.PNG" size="70" position="center" caption="Items per row" alt="Items per row"}
 :::

 :::VerticalSplitItem
 Using the `itemsPerRow` property in the choice-field component defines how many choice option items must be shown on each row.
-Keep in mind this is on a mobile device, having more than 3 could make the options hard to read.&#x20;
+Keep in mind this is on a mobile device, having more than 3 could make the options hard to read.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-items-per-row.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-items-per-row.jigx).

 :::